Tonhalle Zurich

 xylophone, vibraphone, glockenspiel, marimba, tubular bells;

-triangle, bar chimes, wind chimes, sleigh bells, finger cymbals, cowbells, tambourine, guiro, castagnets, temple blocks, ratchet, wood block, claves, cabasa, maracas, whip, wind machine, thunder sheet, rainstick, vibra slap;
+triangle, bar chimes, wind chimes, sleigh bells, finger cymbals, cowbells, tambourine, guiro, castagnets, temple blocks, ratchet, wood block, claves, cabasa, maracas, whip, wind machine, thunder sheet, rainstick, ocean drum, vibra slap;

 various whistles